 Command-line interface module for ComputerCraft that provides a REPL-style command processor with support for custom commands, autocompletion, and command history.
-Features: Built-in commands (clear, exit, help), command history navigation, tab autocompletion for commands and arguments, colored output for different message types, table pretty-printing functionality, and string utility functions (split, startsWith).
+Features: Built-in commands (clear, exit, help), command history navigation, tab autocompletion for commands and arguments, colored output for different message types, table pretty-printing functionality, pager for long output, string utility functions, command categories for organized help display, and proper alias handling.

 Recommended: Install via installer (handles dependencies automatically):